 Deposit only payments are non refundable

-56 to 50 days prior to departure - 30% of total holiday cost
+More than 56 days prior to departure - Loss of Deposit

 Insurance - It is a condition of our acceptance of your booking that you obtain appropriate travel insurance.
 Please be aware that any advice against non-essential international travel (including as a result of the coronavirus pandemic) issued by the UK Foreign, Commonwealth and Development Office (or equivalent authorities outside the UK for citizens of those countries) may have an impact on your travel insurance.
 You must check the policy terms prior to purchasing your insurance.